‘The Young And The Restless’ Spoilers And Rumors: Is J.T. Alive?

 A stunning The Young and the Restless spoilers picture stirred up talk about the possibility that J.T. is alive.

-Inquisitr reported that the Y&R Insider account tweeted out an image yesterday featuring actor Thad Luckinbill as J.T.
-Hellstrom taking a coffee break at Crimson Lights.
+The Inquisitr reported that the Y&R Insider account tweeted out an image yesterday featuring actor Thad Luckinbill as J.T.
+Hellstrom, one of him taking a coffee break at Crimson Lights.
 Fans instantly started wondering if the supposedly dead character is still alive, and the show has had several clues that point to such a possibility.

-As Soap In Depth reported, J.T.’s body is still missing.
-The women, Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni), wrapped J.T.’s body in a rug and buried him unceremoniously in Chancellor Park.
-Although authorities arrested the Fab Four, they had one problem — a lack of physical evidence including a body.
-In fact, they didn’t have any actual proof a murder had taken place.
-Phyllis changed all that, though, when she cut a deal with Christine (Lauralee Bell) and became the prosecution’s star witness.
+As Soaps In Depth reported, J.T.’s body is still missing.
+The women, Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni), wrapped J.T.’s body in a rug — and buried him unceremoniously in Chancellor Park.
+Although authorities arrested the Fab Four, they had one problem — a lack of physical evidence, including a lack of a body.
+In fact, they didn’t have any actual proof that a murder had taken place.
+Phyllis changed all that, though, when she cut a deal with Christine (Lauralee Bell) — and became the prosecution’s star witness.

-With the news that Luckinbill is filming for the show, there is a multitude of possibilities.
-One is that J.T. appears in flashback scenes that the show didn’t get shot the last time he was on set.
+With the news that Luckinbill is filming for the show, a multitude of possibilities emerge.
+One is that J.T. appears in flashback scenes that the show’s cameras didn’t capture the last time he was on set.
 This doesn’t necessarily mean that J.T. is alive.

 Spotted On Set!
 J.T. taking a coffee break.
 Stay Tuned! #YR @CBSDaytime pic.twitter.com/usZc0CKWjy